-There are numerous PDF search tools in the market.
+There are numerous PDF search tools on the market.
 Each one has its merits and demerits.
-For instance, you may need an advanced word search feature or case sensitive to obtain precise searching results.
+For instance, you may need an advanced word search feature or case sensitivity to obtain precise search results.
 The following section revolves around how to search in a PDF to easily find text on different operating systems, like Windows and macOS.
 Read on to find the most suitable tool to search for a word in a PDF.

 How to Search for a Word in a PDF on Windows

-If you need to search a PDF for a word, SwifDoo PDF is an easy-to-use PDF search tool you can resort to.
-This is a multipurpose PDF program on Windows, which enables users to perform PDF conversion, compression, annotation, and editing.
-Furthermore, SwifDoo PDF is a high-quality PDF searcher, with which users can search for words or any content within a given PDF document, including keywords in the annotations and bookmarks.
+If you need to find words in a PDF, SwifDoo PDF is an easy-to-use PDF search tool you can resort to.
+This is a multipurpose PDF program on Windows that enables users to perform PDF conversion, compression, annotation, and editing.

 Step 1: Download and install SwifDoo PDF from the official website or Microsoft AppSource;

-Step 2: Upload a PDF document to SwifDoo PDF’s workplace;
+Step 2: Upload a PDF document to SwifDoo PDF’s workspace;

 Step 3: Go to the menu bar and click on the View tab.
-Below the tab, select Search; alternatively, just press the shortcut key Ctrl + F on your keyboard to activate the Advanced Search;
+Below the tab, select Search; alternatively, just press the shortcut key Ctrl + F on your keyboard to activate the tool;

-Step 4: When the Advanced Search column shows up, enter the words or content you need to find.
+Step 4: When the search panel shows up, enter the words or content you need to find.

-With the “Advanced Search” provided by SwifDoo PDF, users can specify the page range to search.
-This Windows-based PDF toolkit will markup all the matched items so that users can see all the search results quickly as you usually do in Microsoft Word.
+SwifDoo PDF allows users to specify the scope of the search.
+This Windows-based PDF toolkit will highlight all matching items so that users can quickly see all search results as they would in Microsoft Word.

 Of course, the least ideal method we recommend is to convert this PDF into an editable Microsoft Word document and then use the “Find & Replace” feature to find a word in a PDF.
 When finished, you must save this Word document as a PDF again.
 The truth is, however, many PDF tools endow you with the ability to directly search PDF documents.

-How to Make a PDF Searchable in 2022
+[Proved] How to Make a PDF Searchable in 2023

-An unsearchable PDF isn't user-friendly because you cannot search for any needed information.
-Find out how to make a PDF searchable with a few clicks.READ MORE >
+A scanned PDF isn't user-friendly because you cannot copy and search for any needed text within.
+Check out how to make a PDF searchable in this post.READ MORE >

 Step 1: Download and install Sejda PDF Desktop on your PC;